IEC 60904-9:2020 Standard for Solar Simulators

 Not all Class A spectra are created equal, and the new language of spectral coverage and spectral deviation provides appropriate standards against which to compare solar simulators.

-The hypothetical LED solar simulator does indeed have Class A+ spectral match, but now we can also report that it has 65% spectral coverage, and 102% spectral deviation – both of which are very poor.
+The hypothetical LED solar simulator indeed has Class A+ spectral match, but now we can also report that it has 65% spectral coverage and 102% spectral deviation – both of which are very poor.
 Anyone considering using such a solar simulator for their work can now, at a glance, see representative numbers for the solar simulator’s overall quality.

 However, these cases are more often the exception rather than the rule, and a high spectral mismatch places a higher burden of proof and analysis on any results or conclusions drawn by researchers using such devices.